Wessler-Computers/Coding-Examples/readme.md

  - Place computer account in appropiate AD groups and OUs.
  - Deploy the appropiate server roles and features.
  - Automate running the IISCRYPTO tool.

+# Python

+I am currently taking a Python course.
+I have nothing to share here yet, but I will be putting things here beginning 2024.